kushprajapatimain/Vrinda-Sales-Analysis-Dashboard/README.md

-# Vrinda-Sales-Analysis-Dashboard
-An Excel-based sales dashboard analyzing Vrinda Store’s performance across states, age groups, and sales channels.
-Provides actionable insights to improve marketing strategy and revenue growth.
+# Vrinda Sales Analysis Dashboard

+Excel-based Vrinda Store Sales Analysis Dashboard — data cleaning, KPI tracking, and insights to identify top-performing customer segments and states.

+## 🎯 Objective
+The objective of this project is to analyze Vrinda Store’s sales data to identify key customer segments, top-performing states, and profitable sales channels.
+By leveraging Excel tools like Power Query, Pivot Tables, and interactive dashboards, this project aims to help the business make data-driven decisions, improve marketing strategies, and boost overall sales performance.